Propagation for the Home Gardener

 You may notice that you have plants that “self-sow.”
 In the example of zinnias, they often drop seed that will germinate the following season when the cultural conditions are appropriate, namely soil temperature.

 For small seeds, found on flowering annuals and perennials, that is quite literally all you need to do.
 When growing plants that have small seed, just store in the refrigerator and sow when you are ready.
 The storage reference there is important: seed prefers dark, humid conditions that are dry and cool in temperature - NOT FREEZING!
 Please do not store your seed in the freezer!

 The same goes for a fall blooming camellia, or any other “large seeded” plant which many trees and shrubs produce.
 Generally, if you let a large seed drop in place, over a few months’ time the natural weather cycles will enable the seed to germinate in place, which you can then dig up and transplant or grow out in a container.
 Think acorns - we all deal with self-sowing acorns!
 (Thank you squirrels and wet winters.)

 This spring my seed trays were planted full of vegetables and flowers!

 The reason seed will seemingly germinate in place like that is directly related to two important things: scarification and stratification.
-Before you freak out about botanical terms let me explain.
+Before you freak out about scientific terms let me explain.

 Scarification – Breaching the Hard Seed Shell